 While the original stove-top method is not hard, it does require several steps and some babysitting.
 The beauty of this version is you can just dump all the ingredients into the pot and walk away!

-To make this dish baby-friendly, I made every attempt to cut back on the sodium level without sacrificing the flavor too much.
+I made every attempt to cut back on the sodium level without sacrificing the flavor too much.
 If you have older children, you can add more soy sauce (up to 1/3 cup) and include oyster sauce.

 To achieve that balance of savory and sweet, I personally like to use honey.
 BUT when serving to your baby, most definitely use brown sugar.
 Remember, no honey before 1!
 Or if you’re really set on no added sugar before 2, then you can try substituting sugar with pureed fruits (I recommend apple or pear), just like I did with my baby-friendly bulgogi recipe.